By Brian Gonder

-Phosphates are increasing dramatically in the market due to China’s ban on phosphate exports through June 1, 2022.
+Phosphates have and will continue to see increases in market prices due to China’s ban on phosphate exports through June 1, 2022.
 As we get close to planting season, the demand will continue to increase and will also cause prices to swell.
-Dicalcium phosphate (dical) suppliers around the world have been put on ingredient allocation which has pressured feed and premix companies – as we know this is the primary source of phosphorus in animal diets.
-This limitation has driven the Canadian government to grant feed companies permissions to lower levels below Table 4.
-While those levels are not harmful in the short term it is definitely something that is being watched closely as purchasers work closely with nutritionists.
-The upcoming planting season, and uncertain Global Soybean Meal and Wheat supplies are adding to the pressure over the next few months.
+Dical suppliers around the world have been put on ingredient allocation, which has pressured feed and premix com- panies.
+Urea, a phosphate-based product, has also seen increases and will continue to react to the ebbs and flows of the phosphate market.
+The up- coming planting season, and uncertain Global Soybean Meal and Wheat supplies are adding to the pressure over the next few months.

 Increases in oil prices, have impacted the cost of deliveries to our cus- tomers and the materials arriving to our plants and warehouses.
-Over the past several months we have seen shipping containers and trucking prices increase two-to-three-fold as the demand for products continues to increase.
-Currently in North America, there are 9 loads waiting to be shipped for every one load shipped.
+Over the past several months, we have seen shipping containers and trucking prices increase three-to-four-fold as the demand for products continues to increase.
+Currently in North America, there are 153 loads waiting to be shipped for every one load shipped.
 Many of these increases have been due to port backups and natural disasters.
-With Chinese New Year, and the Beijing Olympics behind us, there is hope that the supply chain will improve over the coming summer months.
+With Chinese New Year, and the Beijing Olympics behind us, there is a more hopeful tone that the supply chain will improve over the coming summer months.
 China has recently re-implemented a Zero Tolerance for COVID cases and in late March, Shanghai has gone into full lock-down.
 Unfortunately, this may cause a lag of returning to a more normal supply and port situation.

 Inflation – Everything from key ingredients to water bottles

 Across Canada, we have seen inflation affect almost all products and services.
 Canada’s consumer price index for 2021 was over 5% for the first time since 1991.
-Many products throughout different industries have increased by 5,10, 15 or even 20%.
-We work to continue to limit these increases while they continue to affect all aspects of the supply chain.
+Many products throughout different industries have in- creased by 5,10, 15 or even 20%.
+We are working to continue to limit these increases however, they are affecting all aspects of the supply chain.

-This article was written for the Spring 2022 Dairy Grist.
-To read the whole Dairy Grist, click the button below.
+This article was written for the Spring 2022 Swine Grist.
+To read the whole Swine Grist, click the button below.